Dash Core Components

 Upload Component

-The dcc.Upload component allows users to upload files into your app
+The dcc.Download component allows users to download files from your app through their browser.

 Tabs